 E. Sustainability Council.

-(1) Assists the Sustainability Officer in promoting the implementation of the EMS and sustaining this process.
+(1) Assists the Chief Sustainability Officer in promoting the implementation of the EMS and sustaining this process.

-(2) Establishes and appoints members to the CFTs.
-The CFTs will act as agents of the Sustainability Council to assist with implementation of the EMS and to help assess bureauwide progress.
+(2) Establishes and appoints members to the CFT.
+The CFT will act as agents of the Sustainability Council to assist with implementation of the EMS and to help assess bureau-wide progress.

 (3) Provides advice about formulating implementation efforts, gathering and sharing best environmental practices, and promoting the realization of the EMS objectives.

-(4) Assists the Sustainability Officer in the annual reviews of the EMS.
+(4) Assists the Chief Sustainability Officer in the annual reviews of the EMS.

-(1) Develop and prioritize significant environmental aspects and impacts and the corresponding objectives and targets for their respective area (or facility, where applicable) using templates provided by the OMS.
+(1) Develop and prioritize significant environmental aspects and impacts and the corresponding objectives and targets for USGS (or Center/facility, region, where applicable) using templates provided by the OMS.
 Re-evaluate environmental aspects, impacts, objectives, and targets as needed.